havatv/qgismultidistancebufferplugin/help/source/index.rst

 buffer distance.
 The temporary datasets are later deleted.

-For the other two approaches, the *buffer* function of *QgsGeometry* is used, and the resulting buffer geometries are combined using the *dissolve* function of *QgsGeometry*.
+For the other two approaches (added in verion 2.0), the *buffer* function of *QgsGeometry* is used, and the resulting buffer geometries are combined using the *dissolve* function of *QgsGeometry*.

 The buffers are combined to form the result multi-distance buffer dataset using the *symDifference* function of *QgsGeometry* for